bildung-rp/solr_universal_boost/README.md

 Because it didn't want to extend every database table with a field I hook into *tcemain* to grab the additional column, store the values in a seperate table.
 (Of course the other way round for loading data)

-The keywords set produce a field inside the indexed solr documents called `boostkeywords_stringM`.
+The keywords set produce a field inside the indexed solr documents called `boostkeywords_textM`.
 This field is added to the list of *queryFields* configured in the solr extension with the boosting factor configured as mentioned above.

 I overwrite the default ScoreAnalyzer which comes with EXT:solr because this field wouldn't be evaluated and a backend-user couldn't figure out why a documents scores that high when using the ScoreAnalyzer.